dave45678/Lesson15/JavaEE/Lesson07.md

 <!-- enter lesson number and title below separated by hyphen-->
 # Lesson 7 - Validating form data

 ## Learning Objectives
+* Create a website that contains an HTML form
+* Validate the values received by the servlet
+* Redirect user back to form if invalid data is entered
-* Use the Java Standard Tag Library to display form values *
+* Use the Java Standard Tag Library to display form values

 ## The Walkthrough

+1. Create a Java Dynamic Web Application
+	* Name it Lesson07
+	* Hit next until you finish the wizard, and then wait until it's done.

-1. Create a Servlet
+2. Create a Servlet
 	* Right click on com.example.demo and click New -> Class
 	* Name it ProcessServlet.java
 	* Edit it to look like this: